How to keep the body in acid-alkaline balance

 Tips for limiting acidic foods

-In a Macrobiotic diet the starting point is eliminating wrong foods that are acid-forming like – sugar, dairy, jaggery (over-use), dairy, refined flour, processed/refined foods, refined oils, meats, poultry, eggs, junk, oily foods, cured meats and street foods.
+In a vegan approach the starting point is eliminating wrong foods that are acid-forming like – sugar, dairy, jaggery (over-use), dairy, refined flour, processed/refined foods, refined oils, meats, poultry, eggs, junk, oily foods, cured meats and street foods.

 What happens when you hare over-doing the wrong kinds of acid-forming, it does not serve the body to balance itself.
 Over acidic foods of the wrong nature, as stated above depletes minerals, as that’s what the body uses to redress the balance.
 This will lead to issues of bone weakness, aggravate arthritic conditions also cause leaky gut and affect the gut microbiome (causing loss of a good ecosystem).
 A general acidic condition is also thought to increase the risk of cancer, headaches, and overall reduce your resistance to infection.
 There is a constant dumping of toxins in the blood, and the blood gets viscousy.